paytabscom/paytabs-woocommerce/README.md

 ## Use Iframe
 ---
 1. In the configuration page select Payment form type: **Iframe**.
-2. Enter The Plugin Folder you will find directory woocomemerce >> templates >> checkout , copy the file named form-checkout.php to the same directory inside the WooCommerce plugin Folder
 3. save the configuration.

 ## Log Access